Read time: 1 minute 40 seconds

 Pictures can also used to support the meaning of words.

 When you see the word ‘we’, it means the South Australian Government.

 Lots of people find easy read useful:

-- Easy read can also be helpful for people who are not fluent in English.
+- Easy read can also be helpful for:

 Producing easy read materials

 - Consider commissioning easy read versions of your publications from an expert organisation.
-The Office for Digital Government can help you with this: email email@example.com.
+We can help with this.
+Email us at email@example.com.

 - Easy read photo library (Photosymbols) - subscription service

 - Communication board and easy read photo library (Show Me Images) - subscription service

 - Tips for writing easy read documents (Scottish Accessible Information Forum)